valac36/1/README.md

 Simple GUI of Teleport,Teleports you to Roblox badlands like 99999 Studs away and keeps teleporting in random position using math method in Y axis(sky),easy for get badge killers or farm survivals.

 ==========
-*I am not responsible for any ban this may cause, use at your own risk *